pasoevi/pasoevi.github.io/_drafts/world-against-socrates.md

 category: "Simpler"
 ---

-The Concept of Irony has been the turning point in philosophy.
+Socrates and The Concept of Irony has been the turning point in philosophy.
 It not only brought new views to the world, philosophy and more, but also changed the way people see the world and thought itself.

 There is also one interesting thing to observe about irony.
 What has been the effects of irony, negativity and all the legacy of Socrates?